MrStealurCar/budget-app/README.md

 # Budget Planner

-Budget Planner is a simple fullstack app that allows users to view, add, edit, or delete budget entries.
+Budget Planner is a simple fullstack app that allows users to set a total budget, and create, view, edit, or delete budget entries.

+## Technologies used

+### Front-End:

+- HTML/CSS
+- JavaScript
+- React

+### Back-End:

+- Express.js
+- Node.js
+- PostgreSQL

 ## Description